New AVN promo video goes live

 The latest Asiavision promotional video has been launched.

-It features some of the best vision from our members and highlights the news values of our content in key genres.
+It features some of the best vision from members of the ABU’s news exchange service and highlights the news values of its content in key genres.

 Produced and edited by Asiavision coordinator Nhisha Parmanadan, the 1:45 video also demonstrates the improved production values of Asiavision stories and their audience impact.